 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-Backup data via command line on Swiss Backup (CLI S3)
+Save data online via command line on Swiss Backup (S3 CLI)

-This guide details how to manually back up data via the command line (CLI) using the S3 Compatible protocol on Swiss Backup, an independent Swiss cloud backup solution.
+This guide details how to manually save data via the command line (CLI) using the S3 Compatible protocol on Swiss Backup, the backup solution in an independent Swiss cloud.

 Prerequisites

-- Have a Infomaniak Swiss Backup space with at least one available device quota for a Cloud backup.
+- Have a Swiss Backup space from Infomaniak with available device quota (minimum 1) for a Cloud backup.

-- Add 1 Cloud device to get the S3 Compatible parameters.
+- Add 1 Cloud device to obtain the S3 Compatible parameters.

 Install

-And for Windows, it is recommended to use S3Express an open-source command-line tool (need help?).
+brew install s3cmdand for Windows, it is recommended to use S3Express, an open-source command-line tool (need help?).

 Enter the following command to configure the connection:

-" etc. changes depending on the cluster number indicated on the Manager in the Cloud storage information under "Location"; and if your Swiss Backup device was created before October 2020, you will need to use https://swiss-backup.infomaniak.com/identity/v3
+(1) The indication "//s3.swiss-backup02", "//s3.swiss-backup03" etc. changes according to the cluster number indicated in the Manager in the Cloud storage information under "Location"; and if your Swiss Backup device was created before October 2020, you will need to use https://swiss-backup.infomaniak.com/identity/v3

 Start a copy to Swiss Backup